zcourts/dropwizard-util/README.md

 			It also automatically does things like, scan a given package and automatically add all Resources, Providers and Filters.
 All you have to do is provide the path of the package, can have as many packages as needed.

-# RPM packaging

- If you wish to package your service as an RPM

- * uncomment the maven plugin in pom.xml after the following comment:
- "__<!--uncomment to build an RPM from your project-->__"  AND change
- <group>Services/my-service</group> to replace my-service with your service's name

- * __Rename__ src/main/init.d/my-service to whatever your service is called